Going somewhere? Pack light, get out, and explore with our finest for men’s travel.

 "I’ve fly fished the East Fork of the Nulhegan River for 10 years now and have an intimate knowledge of this beautiful little river, particularly the stretch near our hunting and fishing camp.
 Thanks to the excellent work in restoring habitat and new pools of opportunity, the brook trout population is burgeoning.
 After only one year of restoration work the improvement in fishing is remarkable.
 I’ve caught and released fish in seven of the newly created pools above our camp.
 Though small, the brookies are a healthy and active lot and no doubt will grow into a most productive resource.
 Where there was once little habitat at all, the new pools have already shown how quickly things can change when we put our hearts and minds (and money) to it.”

 Help the Orvis-Trout Unlimited 1,000 Miles Campaign reach its goal to reconnect 1,000 miles of fishable streams by repairing or replacing poorly constructed culverts throughout the U.S. Culverts are significant impediments to fish passage and survival—just as significant as a major dam—but the solution is dramatically simpler.
 Many need to be removed or modified, the cost is minimal, and the overall impact to many watersheds is significant.
 Funds raised by the Orvis-TU 1,000 Miles Campaign will go toward the engineering and removing of culverts, with the goal of reconnecting over 1,000 miles of fishable habitat.
-Presently, there are projects that involve culvert improvement or removal on Kinne Brook in Massachusetts, the upper Connecticut River in New Hampshire, the Shenandoah valley in Virginia, Big Slough Creek in Wisconsin, the Deschutes River in Oregon, the Bear River in Wyoming, and many others.
+Presently, there are projects that involve culvert improvement or removal on Indian Creek, WA, Otter Creek, UT and Moose Run, VT to name just a few.

-Get the latest updates on culvert projects now in progress:
+Get the latest updates on the culvert projects now in progress: